andymeneely/squib/README.md

 Also:
 * The `samples` directory in the [source repository](https://github.com/andymeneely/squib) has lots of examples.
-* [Your Last Heist](http://yourlastheist.com) is my own creation, and it was made with Squib.
+* [Masters of the Heist](http://mastersoftheheist.com) is my own creation, and it was made with Squib.
 Go through the repository and watch how it evolved!
 * [Junk Land](https://github.com/andymeneely/junk-land) is my own creation that's uses Squib for full-color rendering, and makes use of Ruby in a lot of interesting ways.
 The port is still in process.
 * [Project Spider Monkey](https://github.com/andymeneely/project-spider-monkey) is another of my own creations.
 This one was started from scratch with Squib, but it's still in its early stages.